-- The council has decided to levy differential general rates for different rating categories of rateable land in the local government area on the basis set out in Part 2 of the 2020-2021 Budget. - (2) The council has decided that there are 60 rating categories for rateable land in the local government area as stated in column 1 of Table 1 (Differential General Rating Categories) in Part 2 of the 2020-2021 Budget.
-Each of these 60 rating categories and a description of each rating category is stated in Table 5. - (3) The council has decided that, due to the cost of providing services to rateable land, a minimum amount of general rates is to apply to certain rating categories of rateable land in the local government area as stated in Table 2 (Differential General Rates) in Part 2 of the 2020-2021 Budget. - (4) The council has decided that, to address the concerns of the community resulting from changes in the valuation of the rateable land from year to year, particularly where the Valuer General has not undertaken a comprehensive review of all valuations each year, the increase in the differential general rates for certain rating categories of rateable land in the local government area is to be limited to not more than the differential general rates for the last financial year increased by the percentage stated in column 4 of Table 2 (Differential General Rates) in Part 2 of the 2020-2021 Budget. - (5) The council has decided that the rateable value of land for 2020-2021 shall be the three-year average of the valuations provided by the Valuer General in accordance with the Land Valuation Act 2010 and that the three-year averaged value will be used as the basis for calculating the differential general rates.
+- (1) Council has decided to levy differential general rates for different rating categories of rateable land in the local government area on the basis set out in Part 2 of the 2021-2022 Budget. - (2) Council has decided that there are 60 rating categories for rateable land in the local government area as stated in column 1 of Table 1 (Differential General Rating Categories) in Part 2 of the 2021-2022 Budget.
+Each of these 60 rating categories and a description of each rating category is stated in Table 5. - (3) Council has decided that, due to the cost of providing services to rateable land, a minimum amount of general rates is to apply to certain rating categories of rateable land in the local government area as stated in Table 2 (Differential General Rates) in Part 2 of the 2021-2022 Budget. - (4) Council has decided that, to address the concerns of the community resulting from changes in the valuation of the rateable land from year to year, particularly where the Valuer-General has not undertaken a comprehensive review of all valuations each year, the increase in the differential general rates for certain rating categories of rateable land in the local government area is to be limited to not more than the differential general rates for the last financial year increased by the percentage stated in column 4 of Table 2 (Differential General Rates) in Part 2 of the 2021-2022 Budget. - (5) Council has decided that the rateable value of land for 2021-2022 shall be the three-year average of the valuations provided by the Valuer-General in accordance with the Land Valuation Act 2010 and that the three-year averaged value will be used as the basis for calculating the differential general rates.